php-annotations/php-annotations/README.txt

    /lib                  The core of the library itself /annotations          Standard library of annotation classes /test                 Unit tests for the core of the library
+     /test.php           Browser-based test suite runner
      /lib                Unit test library
+     /runtime            Run-time cache folder used for tests /suite              The test suite for the unit test framework

+The "php-annotations/lib" folder is the only folder required for the annotation support framework itself.

+To run the test suite, run "php-annotations/test/test.php" from a browser - a summary of the test-results will be displayed on the page.

 Licensing